What happens if my Domain Name expires?

 Also Read

-Can I host multiple domain names?
+Can I change my domain name?

-How long do I have to pay off my invoice?
+How do I cancel my service(s)?